Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Create an Azure Event Hub
 1. Go to the [Azure Portal](https://ms.portal.azure.com) and navigate to your resource group.
 2. In "Overview" panel, click **+ Add** to add a new resource.
-Enter **Event Hubs** and hit "Enter" key to search.
+Type **Event Hubs** and hit "Enter" key to search.
 3. Click on **Event Hubs** offered by Microsoft in the "Internet of Things" category.
 4. Click **Create** at the bottom of the description panel.
 5. In the new panel for creating a namespace, enter your **unique string** for "Name".
-Leave the default values for all other fields.
+6. Leaving the default values for all other fields, click the **Create** button at the bottom of the panel.
-6. Return to your resource group's overview page.
+7. Return to your resource group's overview page.
 When it has finished deploying, click on the resource of type "Event hubs".
 9. Click the **+ Event Hub** button to add an event hub.
 10. In the new panel:
     1. Enter **churn** for "Name".